wolfeidau/reflex/README.md

-# Reflex
+# reflex

-Reflex is a small tool to watch a directory and rerun a command when certain files change.
+This is a small tool to watch a directory and rerun a command when certain files change.
 It's great for automatically running compile/lint/test tasks and for reloading your application when the code changes.

+**NOTE:** This is a fork of the original project located at https://github.com/cespare/reflex as I needed to make significant changes to it.
+I'm not the original author of the project, but I'm maintaining it.

 ## A simple example